Jon Berti Preview, Player Props: Marlins vs. Pirates

 Jon Berti At The Plate

-- Berti is batting .292 with 16 doubles, three triples, seven home runs and 25 walks.
+- Berti has 16 doubles, three triples, seven home runs and 27 walks while batting .290.

-- Berti will look to extend his eight-game hitting streak.
-He's batting .588 with four homers during his last outings.

-- He has homered in six games this season (4.9%), leaving the park in 1.7% of his trips to the dish.
+- He has homered in six games this season (4.9%), leaving the park in 1.7% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.